Jorge Martín: MotoGP World Championship

-Pramac Racing (2021–present)
+Pramac Racing (2021–2024)

 2021

 Martín joined the premier class with Pramac Racing Ducati, alongside Johann Zarco who moved from Esponsorama, for the 2021 season.
 Martín started with finishing 15th in his first race of the premier class, then scored a pole position in the second round of the year in Qatar, finishing the race in 3rd place, and scoring his first MotoGP podium.
-Unfortunately he had a serious accident during the practice before the 2021 Portuguese Grand Prix, and was forced to miss the Portuguese, Spanish, French and Italian races, being replaced for the first two rounds by Tito Rabat, and the latter two by Michele Pirro.
+Unfortunately, he had a serious accident during the practice before the 2021 Portuguese Grand Prix, and was forced to miss the Portuguese, Spanish, French and Italian races, being replaced for the first two rounds by Tito Rabat, and the latter two by Michele Pirro.
 Martín was originally meant to return for the Italian Grand Prix, but due to advise by doctors he forwent the race.
 He made a full return in the Catalan Grand Prix, finishing 14th, before a 12th place finish at the German Grand Prix, and a retirement at the Dutch GP, after he was having physical issues with his biceps and also having tendinitis.
 At the Styrian GP, Martín took his second pole position, and following a red flag incident, he took his maiden MotoGP win in the re-started race.
-With this victory, he earned Pramac Racing’s first ever MotoGP victory, and became just the third rider in the modern 1000cc era, to win a race in his rookie season, after Marc Márquez in 2013, and Brad Binder in 2020.
+With this victory, he earned Pramac Racing's first ever MotoGP victory, and became just the third rider in the modern 1000cc era, to win a race in his rookie season, after Marc Márquez in 2013, and Brad Binder in 2020.
 The very next weekend, he grabbed his third pole position of the season in Austria, and his third podium too, finishing the race in third.
 In the season closer at Valencia, Martín scored his fourth pole position, and his fourth podium, finishing the race in second place.
 When on pole position, he never finished off the podium, collecting 111 points, enough for 9th in the championship, and won rookie of the year by 9 points over Enea Bastianini.

 2022

 Martín and Zarco remained with Pramac Racing for the 2022 MotoGP season.
-At the 2022 Australian motorcycle Grand Prix, Martín took pole, and broke the all-time lap at the Phillip Island Grand Prix Circuit.
+At the Australian Grand Prix, Martín took pole, and broke the all-time lap at the Phillip Island Grand Prix Circuit.
+He also seized pole position in Qatar, America, Malaysia, and Valencia.
+Ending the season with 9th place, Martín scored podiums in Argentina, Barcelona, Japan, and Valencia.
+However Martín was still overlooked for a factory Ducati ride in 2023, as Enea Bastianini who finished an impressive 3rd in the championship was promoted to the factory team.